carmen-chau/csc494-comp-graph/README.md

 ### Code structure

-The `/components` folder contains files that define core graph components.
-Currently it contains files for a generalized graph, edge, node, graph highlight button and equation
+The `/components` folder contains files that define core graph and info card components.

 The `/data` folder contains Typescript files containing the data for the hardcoded computation graph instances.
-There are 2 files, 1 for forward pass and 1 for backpropagation.
+There are 2 files, 1 for forward pass and 1 for backward pass.

-The `/pages` folder define pages that are actually rendered on.
+The `/pages` folder define pages that are actually being rendered on the webpage.
 Specifically, `pages/index` is the home page that is displayed.
 It includes the computation graph instance as well as the equations.
-All other files are boilerplate for now
+All other files are boilerplate for now.

 The `/public` folder contains static files that can be rendered.
-Right now, it contains another folder called `/initial_latex_icons`.
+The only relevant section in this folder is the folder called `/initial_latex_icons`.
 This folder contains raw latex text as pictures, I use these to insert into each node of the graph to render as a picture upload.
-This is a very brute-force approach since at this time right now I have yet to find a way to dynamially render this text, nor do I think it is a primary objective at this stage of this project.
+This is a very brute-force approach since at this time I have yet to find a way to dynamially render this text.

 The `/style` folder contains 2 files: `/style/GraphDefaultStyle.ts` and `/style/GraphCustomStyle.ts`, each containing objects with styling attributes for a default graph and extensions for a highlighted graph, respectively.

 The `/utils` folder contains files that include helper functions for retrieving or manipulating data from a graph instance

-### Miscellaneous
-- Please consult the code comments made in each file should you need more fine level details about implementation.
+Please consult the code comments made in each file should you need more fine level details about implementation.

 ## Design decision
 > Why did you pick this specific computation graph example?